BancroftSchoolOpenSource/LetsPrintRobots-Courseware/makeChainMail.md

 ![](image/mail-done.png)

-We will not make a link for a 3d printable chain mail.
+We will now make a link for a 3d printable chain mail.

 # 1 Use these Drawings to get your dimentions